What Is an EVM? The Basics of Electronic Voting Machines

 • Convenient voting

-With the introduction of electronic voting, voters are saved from the stress of standing for so long in a queue that never ends.
+With the introduction of electronic voting, voters are saved from the stress of standing in a never-ending queue.

-Electronic voting makes the process easy, thereby allowing people to cast their votes without delay.
+Electronic voting makes the process easy, allowing people to vote without delay.

-For countries that use the Internet voting system, voters can vote from any location, which is more convenient for them.
+In countries that use the Internet voting system, voters can cast their ballots from any location, which is more convenient for them.

 It is also so much easier to use, not just for the voters but the electoral officers.

-The machine does most of the collecting data and counting votes making it easier for the electoral body to record votes.
+The machine does most of the data collection and counting, making it easier for the electoral body to record votes.

 • Faster delivery of election results

-With Electronic voting machines, counting and sorting votes have become very easy.
-It makes the delivery of election results faster.
+Electronic voting machines make counting and sorting votes very easy and speed up the delivery of election results.

 • Cost-effective

 Another major advantage of e-voting is that it reduces expenses.
 Paper votes require people to count and transport them.
-With e-voting, this is no longer necessary, thereby saving the expenses of paying out so much to have votes counted.
+With e-voting, this is no longer necessary, saving the costs of paying out so much to have votes counted.

 • An error-free election

 The EVMs are programmed to prevent errors by making each vote valid.
-This builds trust in election results as fewer human errors are involved in voting.
+Fewer human errors in voting build trust in election results.

 • Increased voter turnout